 - Only the Entity Framework is supported by.NET, which limits the platform’s object-relational functionality.

 Sun Microsystems introduced Java, a programming language and computing platform, in 1995.
 It has grown from humble origins to power a major portion of today’s digital world by offering a dependable foundation on which numerous services and applications are built.
 Innovative products and digital services planned for the future continue to depend on Java.
-Java is currently one of the most popular technologies in the world.
+Currently, Java is one the most popular language in the world.
 It frequently ranks #1 in many ratings, which is most likely why developers continue to use it.

 It is rather simple to learn, and there are several free training options available.
 Furthermore, there is a large community of java developers that can guide a newcomer through the learning process whether it is app development or migration between Java platforms.
 Java is appropriate for practically any form of project like online java apps, mobile apps, cloud computing, and so forth.